Metadata refers to the additional information that an IBM Aspera Faspex user can send with a file package. For example, an admin can

 }

-corresponding JSON match value is shown
+The corresponding JSON match value is shown below:

 [aspera][faspex][key1]val1